Are you a fan of moths? If so, you’ll love exploring the diverse types of moths in North Carolina.

 The larvae of this species tend to feed on various plants, including corn, sorghum, and ragweed.

-In North Carolina, they are found in the eastern part of the state and tend to fly from June to August.
+They are found in the eastern part of North Carolina and tend to fly from June to August.

-These types of moths in North Carolina are an important part of the ecosystem as they help pollinate flowers and other plants.
-They also provide food for birds, bats, and other insects.
+These types of moths in North Carolina are an important part of the ecosystem.
+They help pollinate flowers and other plants and provide food for birds, bats, and other insects.

 29. Yucca Moth

-The Yucca Moth (Tegeticula, Greya, and Prodoxus spp.) is a family of moths commonly found in North Carolina and can be identified by their whitish-gray bodies, small wingspan (2-3 cm), and their large antennae.
+The Yucca Moth (Tegeticula, Greya, and Prodoxus spp.) is a family of moths commonly found in North Carolina.
+It can be identified by its whitish-gray body, small wingspan (2-3 cm), and large antennae.

-These types of moths in North Carolina are important pollinators for the yucca plant, from which they derive their name.
+These moths in North Carolina are important pollinators for the yucca plant, from which they derive their name.

 The adult female Yucca Moth lays eggs inside the yucca flower, and the caterpillar feeds off the seeds and eventually emerges as an adult moth.